vmware-tanzu/community-edition/addons/packages/prometheus/2.27.0/README.md

 ## Configuration

-> Note: Ingress for Prometheus server is disabled by default, and can be enabled using the `ingress.enabled` configuration field.
+> Note: Ingress for Prometheus server is not available by default, and can be activated using the `ingress.enabled` configuration field.
 >
-> If you choose to enable the Contour-based Ingress, `Contour` must also be installed on the target cluster.
+> If you choose to activate the Contour-based Ingress, `Contour` must also be installed on the target cluster.
 Additionally, enabling the Ingress requires either `Cert Manager` or your own user-provided TLS certificate (`ingress.tlsCertificate.tls.crt` and `ingress.tlsCertificate.tls.key`) to configure TLS settings for the Ingress.
 For ad-hoc Prometheus UI access without an Ingress, use `kubectl port-forward`.

 The following configuration values can be set to customize the Prometheus/Alertmanager installation.